tim-bits/bughouse_fen_validator/README.md

 			<version>1.0</version>
 		</dependency>

-For gradle, it should be
+For gradle, it should be <br/>
-`compile 'org.bughouse.fen:bughouse-fen-validator:1.0'`
+`compile 'org.bughouse.fen:bughouse-fen-validator:1.0'` , <br/>
-but I haven't tried myself.
+although I haven't tried it myself.

 # Usage

 ### html
-add a reference to the script file:
+add a reference to chess.js in your html file:

 	     <script src="js/chess.js"></script>

 ### js
-call validateFen() with your FEN string, and then depending on the value of `valid` property of the returned object, either do error handling (e.g. display the error via `error` property) or continue with execution.
+call validateFen() with your FEN string, and then depending on the value of `valid` property of the returned object, either do error handling (e.g. display the error using `error` property) or continue with happy path screnario.

             const err = validateFen(fen);
             if (!err.valid) {
             	// error handling e.g.
                 // alert(err.error);
+                // return;
             }